mbzhm/Trainspotting/README.md

 # Trainspotting
 A dataset of train vibration features and corresponding train model label.
 This dataset is based on the vibrations recording of the http://www.ess.tu-darmstadt.de/datasets/inss2012-trainspotting .
+The features and the train events were extracted.

 Number of features: 9